smangels/pandoc-meeting-notes/meeting.md

 : A shorter table in order to test how it scales.

-## Codebox follows a new section, watch for marginss
+## Codebox follows a new section, watch for margins

 ```python
 def main():